Fox Continues To Explore VR’s Selling Power With “Alien: Covenant In Utero”

 Alien: Covenant In Utero also plays into Fox’s larger strategy of promoting their properties using emerging virtual reality tech.
 Fox worked on the Alien project with Scott’s RSA Films, which launched a virtual reality section earlier this year.
 Fox and RSA previously worked together on a virtual reality project for The Martian.

-A group inside Fox called the Fox Innovation Lab worked on both projects.
+A group inside Fox called Fox Next worked on both projects.
 One of Fox’s partners on the project, AMD, is also taking the virtual reality project (and Oculus Rifts to experience them on) to movie theaters across the country as well.

-The experience is launching on the Oculus Video app today (April 26), and will be available for Samsung Gear VR, Google Daydream View, HTC Vive, and PlayStation VR when the film is released on May 10.
+The experience is launching on the Oculus Rift and Samsung Gear VR today (April 26), and will be available for Google Daydream View, HTC Vive, and PlayStation VR when the film is released on May 19.

 Fox Next’s next VR project?
 A VR experience for the next Planet of the Apes film.